‘Persistent inability to achieve orgasm despite responding to sexual stimulation.’

 The anxiety felt of doing wrong in the name of the clan, religion or culture will always effect the ability to reach orgasm.
 Recent studies into multi-orgasmic women (women who orgasm multiple times within a short period) 80% of these women surveyed had shunned strong religious backgrounds.
 That they had then become multi-orgasmic was due to their now higher natural levels of oxytocin in the body before and during sex.
 Conversely, women who felt in a conflict between their beliefs and the natural sexual desire had a far lower level of oxytocin in the system before and during sex.

 If you are experiencing challenges reaching orgasm and you identify with any of the examples given above or if you have another situation or need you want to explore in a safe, discreet professional environment, feel free to call or email Colin to talk through in confidence your needs.
-Colin will then tell you if he feels he may be able to help or will point you in the direction of another specialist who he feels can.
+Colin will then tell you if he feels he may be able to help or will point you in the direction of another specialist who he may be more suitable to your situation

 call: 07966 522 696